Pata Island massacre: The massacre

 Lt.
 Col. Sardual called on a Civilian Home Defense Forces commander Unad Masillam before his planned departure.
 Masillam and his men then accompanied Sardual back to the Headquarters Service Company's encampment, at which point Masillam asked Sardual to form up the company and stack up their weapons so that both sides could conduct a farewell ceremony.
 Sardual, who was a dental officer, complied and gave the order for his men to do so.

 The Moros surrounded the government troops and then opened fire using automatic rifles.
 Responding soldiers who later discovered the bodies of their dead comrades reported finding spent .30 caliber shell casings and links at the Moros' firing positions, indicating the use of machine guns.
 Accounts vary regarding the number of dead Philippine Army troopers; reports indicate a body count of 119 and 124.
-Some of the bodies were found with defensive wounds on their arms inflicted by bladed weapons; many bodies were scorched, indicating that an attempt to burn them was made.
+Some of the bodies were found with defensive wounds on their arms inflicted by bladed weapons; many bodies were found in a pit near a mosque, scorched, indicating that an attempt to burn them was made.
 Three of the company survived, all of them wounded.

 Retaliation

 The Philippine Air Force and the Philippine Navy bombed and shelled the island for nearly two months in support of Philippine Army search operations to capture the perpetrators, though 300 rebels may have evaded capture by escaping to Sabah, Malaysia.
 Juan Ponce Enrile, then Defense Minister, described the perpetrators as simply "armed men", probably smugglers or remnants of the Moro National Liberation Front.

-3,000 Tausug civilians, including women and children, were killed in months of military shelling in 1982 and was tagged as a massacre.
+Several hundreds to 3,000 Tausug civilians, including women and children, were killed in months of military shelling in 1982, and this was termed a massacre by Maguindanao Assemblyman Khadafe Mangudadatu and others.